db0/7thSea-for-OCTGN/README.md

 Changelog
 --------

+### 1.0.1

+* Small change in the deck's sections.
+The first section is now called "Ship, Captain & Starting Crew" to better signify what you're supposed to put there.
+  The above change means that you'll have to modify your decks.
+To avoid manually searching your cards to put back ship and captain, simply edit your decks with a text editor and replace "Ship &amp; Captain" with "Ship, Captain &amp; Starting Crew"

 ### 1.0.0

 * Made compatible with OCTGN 3.0.1.0 onwards.
 Users will have to redownload the markers and all sets.